mrfikri-ai/concave_optimization/README.md

 Please examine the code first to the algorithm's steps in the paper.

 ## Use it with your own risk
 Meaning, double check the code here before you use it.
-I sometimes doubt with my skill for translating mathematical steps to code implementation.